pokerfaceSad/GPUMounter/README.md

 ### create a Pod

+NOTE:

-NOTE: Set environment variable `NVIDIA_VISIBLE_DEVICES`  to tell `nvidia-container-runtime` add CUDA library for the container, so we can check GPU state by `nvidia-smi` in the container.
+Set environment variable `NVIDIA_VISIBLE_DEVICES`  to tell `nvidia-container-runtime` add CUDA library for the container, so we can check GPU state by `nvidia-smi` in the container.

+Set the `gpu-mounter-enable: enable` nodeSelector to ensure the pod is scheduled to GPUMounter enabled nodes.

 ```yaml
 apiVersion: v1